sane96/MKCZ/README.md

 # MKCZ
-Website for fencing club Red star from Belgrade, Serbia
+Website for "Red star" fencing club from Belgrade, Serbia